 UMSL Chemist is our annual magazine of departmental and alumni news.
-The Fall 2012 edition is now complete and is available electronically by clicking here.
+The Spring 2020 edition is available electronically by clicking here.
+This will be mailed to all alumni, friends and donors but that will be an electronic version only.
 If you have news of Chemistry Department Alumni or just want to get in touch, email the editor, Professor Lol Barton.

 Archived issues of UMSL CHEMIST